 Bone marrow is a soft gelatin-like tissue found in the central cavities of long bones and some short bones.
 It contains Stem cells and it produces most of the new red blood cells in the human body.
 There are two types of bone marrow.
 Redbone marrow (which is also known as myeloid tissue) and yellow bone marrow (fatty tissue).

 What is bone marrow?

-- Hematopoietic cells which can be used to make all the blood cell types in the body with over 200 billion new red blood cells produced everey day in healthy tissue.
+- Hematopoietic cells which can be used to make all the blood cell types in the body with over 200 billion new red blood cells produced every day in healthy tissue.

-Red blood cells, platelets and most white blood cells arise in the red bone marrow whilst some white blood cells develop in the yellow marrow.
+Red blood cells, platelets, and most white blood cells arise in the red bone marrow whilst some white blood cells develop in the yellow marrow.
 Yellow marrow is yellow because it has a much higher number of fat cells.
 Red blood cells are important in sports performance as they carry oxygen around the body.
 Red marrow is not found in all the bones of the human body.
-It is found mainly in the flat bones, for example the hip bone, vertebrae and shoulder blades.
-Two types of osseous tissue form bones, compact bone and cancellous (spongy) bone.
-Red bone marrow is also found in the cancellous material found at the ends of the long bones (the femur and humerus).
+It is found mainly in the flat bones, for example, the hip bone, vertebrae, and shoulder blades.
+Two types of osseous tissue from bones, compact bone and cancellous (spongy) bone.
+Redbone marrow is also found in the cancellous material found at the ends of the long bones (the femur and humerus).

 How does bone marrow produce red blood cells?

 A decrease in oxygen in the blood is detected by the kidneys which then secrete the hormone called erythropoietin (commonly known as EPO).
 This hormone is found naturally in the body and stimulates erythropoiesis, the process by which red blood cells (erythrocytes) are produced in the red bone marrow.
 The body regulates the process of erythropoiesis so that red blood cells are produced at a rate that is equal to the destruction of red blood cells.
 This enables the body to sustain adequate tissue oxygen levels.